 Last Stop: Four Seasons, Punta Mita: Since I’m a Four Seasons junkie and they have a property in Punta Mita, that was our final destination.
 Upon arrival, I was totally disappointed.
 There were too many demanding people and it had the environment of a first-class resort catering to Americans.
 Boring!
 But not as boring as St. Regis.

-Inviato Travel is an ASTA-member and an independent affiliate with NYC-based Classic Travel, a globally recognized Virtuoso* member travel agency.
-This enables us to give our readers access to the BEST perks, amenities, and rates at the top luxury travel companies in the world, at no fee.
-You can book over 2,000 luxury hotels and resorts in 80 countries online through Inviato Travel, by contacting us via email or phone or through any Classic Travel's other experienced luxury travel consultants.
+Inviato Travel, established in 2009, is an ASTA-member and an independent affiliate with NYC-based Classic Travel, a globally recognized Virtuoso* member travel agency.
+This enables us to give you access to the most amazing perks, amenities, and rates at the top luxury travel companies in the world, at no fee.
+Book over 2,000 luxury hotels and resorts in 80 countries online through Inviato Travel, or by contacting us via email or phone.
 Whether you seek a bespoke itinerary, expert consultation or a simple hotel booking, we are here for you.

 Why book Virtuoso?